 Smith served on countless AIA boards and committees and won both the 2001 Deitrick Medal and the 2006 F. Carter Williams Gold Medal, the highest honors presented by AIA North Carolina.

-In early 2008, he spent many hours scouring his own records and driving around Raleigh with NCMH Founder George Smart locating Modernist houses around Raleigh.
+In early 2008, he spent many hours scouring his own records and driving around Raleigh in NCMH's early days with Founder George Smart locating Modernist houses.